-The Air Travel Submodule is a 13-region world demand and supply model (Table 7.10).
-For each region, demand is computed for domestic travel (both takeoff and landing occur in the same region) and international travel (either takeoff or landing is in the region but not both).
-Once the demand for aircraft is determined, the Aircraft Fleet Efficiency Component moves aircraft between regions to satisfy the projected demand for air travel.
+The Air Travel Submodule is a 13-region world demand and supply model for passenger and freight (i.e., cargo) transport (Table 7.10).
+For each region, demand is computed for domestic route travel (both takeoff and landing occur in the same region) and international route travel (either takeoff or landing is in the region but not both).
+Once the demand for aircraft is projected, the Aircraft Fleet Efficiency Component shifts parked aircraft between regions to satisfy the projected demand for air travel.